neutralinojs-community/awesome-neutralino/README.md

 ### For Neutralino

-- [neutralino-build-scripts](https://github.com/hschneider/neutralino-build-scripts) - Neutralino Build-Automation for macOS and Windows AppBundles. macOS Apps can be signed and notarized.
+- [neutralino-build-scripts](https://github.com/hschneider/neutralino-build-scripts) - Neutralino Build-Automation for macOS, Windows and Linux AppBundles. macOS Apps can be signed and notarized.

 - [Create Neutralino App](https://github.com/DEVLOPRR/Create-Neutralino-App) - Set up a NeutralinoJS App by running one command